atsetilam/astarte/README.md

 ## Looks great!
 I want to contribute!

 That's awesome!
+Astarte is developed by a professional team coming from all over the world.

-Astarte is quite young as an Open Source project, so we're still setting up bits and pieces to make contributions easier and more effective, such as a shared roadmap, a proper contributor guide.
-For the time being, you can head over to the repository you want to contribute to and set up a Pull Request.
+If you want to join us in our effort to build an Open Source IoT Platform [unironically](https://github.com/astarte-platform/astarte/issues/24), you can head over to the repository you want to contribute to and set up a Pull Request.
 We're using [DCO](https://developercertificate.org/) for our contributions, so you'll need to sign off all commit messages before submitting a Pull Request.